(mir a BEG ron)

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

-Monitor blood pressure at baseline and then periodically during therapy
+Monitor blood pressure at baseline and then periodically during therapy; signs and symptoms of urinary retention

 Adverse effects have been observed in some animal reproduction studies.